-- A. Install in accordance with manufacturer's instructions. - B. Check location of outlets and inlets and make necessary adjustments in position to conform with architectural features, symmetry, and structural limitations. - C. Connect diffusers to ductwork with air tight connection. - D. Provide balancing dampers on duct take-off to diffusers, and grilles and registers, despite whether dampers are specified as part of the diffuser, grille or register assembly. - E. Paint ductwork visible behind air outlets and inlets matte black. - F. Air outlets in the Dormitories shall be secured with tamper-resistant fasteners.
+- A. Install in accordance with manufacturer's instructions. - B. Check location of outlets and inlets and make necessary adjustments in position to conform with architectural features, symmetry, and structural limitations. - C. Connect diffusers to ductwork with air tight connection. - D. Provide balancing dampers on duct take-off to diffusers, and grilles and registers, despite whether dampers are specified as part of the diffuser, grille or register assembly. - E. Paint ductwork visible behind air outlets and inlets matte black.

-SECTION 23 63 13 - AIR COOLED REFRIGERANT CONDENSERS
+SECTION 23 63 13 - OUTDOOR, AIR-SOURCE HEAT PUMP UNITS